 Moisture-wicking longsleeved baselayer

-Temperatures drop with a breeze or at higher altitude so it’s good to pack a lightweight fleece or top.
+Temperatures drop with a breeze or at higher altitude so it’s good to pack a lightweight hiking fleece or top.
 Get one which is moisture-wicking and warm enough for your hike.
+These from Berghaus are pretty fairly priced but are a good piece of kit.

 Waterproof – Hiking Essential!